jeffrey2423/youtube-downloader-api/README.md

 ```sh
 docker-compose -f docker-compose.yml build
 ```
-You will see how it creates the container.
+You will see how the container is build.

 Once done, run the Docker image.
 ```sh